Fat Protein Efficient Diet: Lose Weight by Eating Well

 The mixed-macro diet is the best of both worlds, balancing high-fat, high-purine proteins and low-fat, low-purine proteins and foods.

 Four things determine a person’s body type: how well they digest, how strong their muscles are, how much fat they have, and how many hormones they have.
 Each factor contributes to how well or poorly a person functions.
-Your body type can be affected by your genes, your environment, the way you live, and other things.
+Your genes, environment, lifestyle, and other things can affect your body type.

 The main takeaway from this post is that listening to your body is foolproof!